-St. Ursula Academy offers fourteen Advanced Placement (AP) courses.
+St. Ursula Academy offers fifteen Advanced Placement (AP) courses.
 These courses offer great opportunities to excel and delve deeply into a subject.
 Over 60% percent of our students challenge themselves with AP or Honors classes.

 AP is a prestigious international program administered by the College Board, headquartered in Princeton, NJ.
 Students may sit for AP exams in the U.S. or 55 countries around the world.